brian-quiroz/Scraping-News-And-Generating-News-Headlines/README.md

 7. Generate new HTML elements and display data on server

 ## Generate Fake News
 To use, run: `generateFakeNews.py <keywords> <numPages> <numNews>`, where `keywords` is the keyword or keywords to search for (in quotes), `numPages` is the number of pages of search results in each news website to use, and `numNews` is the number of fake headlines to generate.
 The results will be displayed on the command line.
+Note: This process can also be done in two steps by running `scrapeNews.py <keywords> <numPages>` to generate the text file and then running `HMM.py <filename> <numNews>`.
 The program will:
 1. Extract the news:
     * For each news website, send get request to keyword(s) search result page(s) on news website